 \right)\ , \eea where the subscripts of the entries of the matrix are channel indices. $\mathcal{G}(s)$ is a diagonal matrix defined by \bea \mathcal{G}(s)&=&{\rm diag}\{g_i(s)\}\ , \eea with its elements given by~\cite{Oller:1998zr} \bea g_i(s)&=&\frac{1}{16\pi^2}\bigg\{{a}(\mu)+\ln\frac{M_{V_1}^2}{\mu^2} +\frac{s-\Delta}{2s}\ln\frac{M_{V_2}^2}{M_{V_1}^2}\nonumber\\ &+&\frac{\sigma(s)}{2s}\big[\ln\left(\sigma(s)+s+\Delta\right)-\ln\left(\sigma(s)-s-\Delta\right)\nonumber\\ &+&\ln\left(\sigma(s)+s-\Delta\right)-\ln\left(\sigma(s)-s+\Delta\right)\big]\bigg\}\ . \eea Here $\sigma(s)=\{[s-(M_{V_1}+M_{V_2})^2][s-(M_{V_1}-M_{V_2})^2]\}^{1/2}$, $\Delta=M_{V_1}^2-M_{V_2}^2$, and $a({\mu})$ is a subtraction constant defined at the renormalization scale of $\mu$.

-Bound, virtual and resonant states correspond to pole singularities in different Riemann sheets (RS) of the unitary $\mathcal{T}^J$ matrix.
-RS can be defined by performing analytical continuation of the $g_i(s)$ function through \bea g_i(s)\to g_i(s)+i\frac{p_i(s)}{4\pi \sqrt{s}}\xi_i\ , \eea with $\xi_i=0,1$ and $p_i(s)$ being the CM momentum in the $i$-th channel.
-The different RS is denoted by the number \bea n=1+\sum_{i=1}^N\xi_i2^{i-1}\ , \eea where $i$ is channel index and $N$ is the total number of the involved channels.
-In practice, the $n$-th RS is often marked by Roman numerals.
-For example, the 4-th RS is equivalent to RS-\RNum{4}.
+Bound, virtual and resonant states correspond to pole singularities in different Riemann sheets (RSs) of the unitary $\mathcal{T}^J$ matrix.
+RSs can be defined by performing analytical continuation of the $g_i(s)$ function through \bea g_i(s)\to g_i(s)+i\frac{p_i(s)}{4\pi \sqrt{s}}\xi_i\ , \eea with $\xi_i=0,1$ and $p_i(s)$ being the c.m. momentum in the $i$th channel.
+Furthermore, each RS can be denoted by a number \bea n=1+\sum_{i=1}^N\xi_i2^{i-1}\ , \eea where $i$ is channel index and $N$ is the total number of the involved channels.
+In practice, the $n$th RS is often marked by Roman numerals.
+For example, the fourth RS is equivalent to RS-\RNum{4}.